 If you’re on any sort of social media, there’s a good chance you’ve heard about the supposed health benefits of CBD and hemp products.
 All sorts of claims have been made about their properties, and millions have claimed they’ve experienced the benefits themselves.
 Dozens of studies have been done as well, further affirming the cause of pro-CBD folks.

 Now, we’re pro-CBD too, so we’d love for everything they say to be true.
 Unfortunately, though, many proponents of CBD will sometimes resort to exaggerating their claims.
 Some do it for snappier headlines, and others do it out of a genuine desire to help people improve their health, using strong language to call people to action.
 Either way, however, it’s dishonest and misleading.
 Here, we’ll be taking a look at some of the main claims people make about CBD, examining the reality behind them in turn.

 What is CBD?
 A Brief Overview

 Now, before we get too carried away, we should go over what CBD, or cannabidiol, exactly is.
 Essentially, it’s one of the main two compounds present in cannabis, alongside tetrahydrocannabinol (THC).

 THC is the one that gets you high, while CBD has no psychoactive effect.
-Both are referred to as cannabinoids, though, which are compounds that interact with endocannabinoid receptors in the body and react with cbd and hemp products.
+Both are referred to as cannabinoids, though, which are compounds that interact with endocannabinoid receptors in the body.
 There’s a lot of nuance to these interactions, but a discussion of these would take up a whole other article, so we’ll be moving on.

 What Can CBD Do?